LeonDante-ctrl/theesenews/README.md

 ### Description

-This is a news app that presents to you latest updates on all thats around you from varioud sources and once interacted with the particular article , it expounds.
+This is a news app that presents to you latest updates on all thats around you from various sources and once interacted with the particular article , it expounds.

 ## Technologies Used Here